teamradish/TRTwitchPlaysBot/Wiki/Syntax-Tutorial.md

 ## Delaying Inputs

-As mentioned earlier, a blank, or wait input is available, with the default being "#".
+As mentioned earlier, a blank, or wait input is available, with the default being "#" for pre-configured consoles.
 Since this input isn't used for anything, it can effectively be used to delay any other input or set of inputs. "right #100ms up" will press "right", wait 100 milliseconds, then press "up".

 Example: "#p right+up z #100ms cleft . . cleft #1000ms b z down400ms . a" ([Demonstration](https://clips.twitch.tv/CuriousPluckyCarrotKappaWealth))